App Settings

 Store Verification Account

-Before you publish your app on Google Play Store and Apple's App Store, your app needs to be reviewed, the demo account is an account that you create to be used by verifiers in Google and Apple to be able to access your app and review it, once reviewed, your app will be one step closer to being published on the stores.
+Before you publish your app on the Google Play Store and Apple's App Store, it needs to be reviewed.
+You create a demo account so that verifiers in Google and Apple can use it to access and evaluate your app.
+Once reviewed, your app will be one step closer to being published in the stores.

 Note: This section is related to the Login and Signup part, so make sure to match the login method, whether it's by email or mobile.
 If your app has no login access, you can skip this part.